Recover Lost Wages, Property Damages, and Medical Fees.

 State Route 138 runs east to west, with much of the eastern leg being mountainous.
 It’s a beautiful drive through the Mojave Desert and the San Gabriel Mountains, which lends itself to a lot of people pulling over to take photographs.
 Roads in San Bernardino and Los Angeles counties have a lot of dangerous curves and twists in them, which are made even more dangerous by such Instagram-centric activity.

-Population Increases in San Bernardino County
+Population Increases In San Bernardino County

-Personal Injury
+Personal Injury Cases

-• Costs of medical care, including long term care in the future, like physical therapy.
+• Costs of medical care, including long-term care in the future, like physical therapy.

 • Loss of future income if you are unable to work again due to the severity of your injuries for a more extended period of time.